 Some people think sour beer is unnatural.
 “This doesn’t taste like Budweiser!” they’ll say, or “Beer was meant to be as chilly as the Rocky Mountains to the point that I can no longer taste it!”

-It’s true — sour beer doesn’t taste like cheap lagers.
+It’s true, sour beer doesn’t taste like cheap lagers.
 But here’s a fun little fact: all beer used to be sour.
-In fact, sour beer is more natural than today’s wide variety of cheap lagers, IPAs, stouts and such.
+In fact, sour beer is more natural than today’s wide variety of cheap lagers, IPAs, stouts, and such.

 Not to get too far into the history here, but people didn’t always have a firm understanding of yeasts.
 This was mostly due to the limits of science and thought in the 1800s.
-But once yeasts were discovered, oh boy did beer have a Renaissance.
+But once yeasts were discovered, oh boy, did beer have a Renaissance.
 Oh boy.

-You’re probably saying something like, “this post is called ‘What Makes Sour Beer Sour,’ not, ‘Why All Beer Isn’t Sour In The Modern Era.’”
+You’re probably saying something like, “this post is called ‘What Makes Sour Beer Sour,’ not ‘Why All Beer Isn’t Sour In The Modern Era.’”
 True.
 But just because most brewers moved away from sour beers doesn’t mean everyone did.
 Sour yeasts remained and are still used today.

-And these yeasts make beer sour.
+And yeasts make beer sour.

-Yeast Makes Beer Sour
+What Makes Beer Sour?

+Any sour flavor you get in your beer (should) come from the yeast used during the brewing process.
 Generally speaking, you’re going to have either the Brettanomyces or Lactobacillus yeast strain make your beer sour.
 When you go to your local taproom and order a sour, the brewer could probably tell you which of these (if not both) they used.

 But what about sour beers with fruit in them?
 Well, those are brewed the same way…but with fruit.
 They still need the specific yeasts to get that sour flavor, and the fruit hopefully serves as a fitting complement.

-And then, for our more cultured beer snobs, there’s also spontaneous fermentation and open air fermentation, often achieved through a coolship or something similar.
+And then, for our more cultured beer snobs, there’s also spontaneous fermentation and open-air fermentation, often achieved through a coolship or something similar.
 Back in the day, this was how many beers were fermented.
 Today, some breweries still use this method.

 Particularly the Belgians.